pintamonas4575/RL-model-The-Simpsons/README.md

 # RL-model-The-Simpsons
-Implementation of a Reinforcement Learning (RL) model to learn to scratch the less possible surface on the scratch game of the Badulaque of the app "the Simpsons Springfield".
+Implementation of a Reinforcement Learning (RL) model to learn to scratch the less possible surface on the scratch game of the Badulaque of the app "The Simpsons Springfield".

 # Flujo a seguir
 1. generar boletos random en cada ejecución